VB1503/Central-City-Vending-A-Freelance-Work/README.md

-# This Static Website is a Freelancing Work Developed useing React + Vite
+# This Static Website is a Freelancing Work Developed using React + Vite
 ## Here the Live Site https://central-city-vending.onrender.com/